mbaiti/hetzner-dyndns/README.md

 ### Generate API Token

 1. Log in to your [Hetzner Cloud Console](https://console.hetzner.cloud/).
-2. Navigate to "Access" -> "API Tokens".
+2. Navigate to "Security" -> "API Tokens".
 3. Create a new API Token.
-Give it a descriptive name (e.g., "hetzner-dyndns").
+Give it a descriptive name (e.g., "hetzner-ddns").
 4. Ensure that the token has at least the permission to **read and write DNS records**.
 5. Copy the generated token.
 It will be needed for the `HETZNER_CLOUD_API_TOKEN` environment variable.